FranD87/warehouse_classes/cli/Readme.md

 1. Implement the classes in Python.
 1. Transform the original dictionary-based data set into the new class-based data set.
 1. Refactor the original `query.py` file to accommodate the new class-based data structure.

-   An experienced developer will require some time to do all of this, and you may choose to do so as well, but the exercise provides you with a solution for the first and third steps that will help you concentrate on the most important parts of the topics covered.
+An experienced developer will require some time to do all of this, and you may chose to do so as well, but the exercise provides you with a solution for the first and third steps that will help you concentrate on the most important parts of the topics covered.

 ### 1. Classes

 You will define classes for the two main data domains of the tool: stock and personnel.